Grace Byers

-Grace Byers (née Gealey; born July 26, 1984) is a Caymanian actress, known for her role as Anika Calhoun in the Fox music-industry drama, Empire.
+Grace Byers (née Gealey) is a Caymanian-American actress.
+She starred as Anika Calhoun in the Fox music-industry drama series, Empire from 2015 to 2018.
+In 2021, she began starring as Quinn Joseph in the Amazon Prime Video comedy series, Harlem.
+In 2022, Byers played a leading role in the comedy horror film, The Blackening.

 Early life

-Grace was born in Butler, Pennsylvania July 26, 1984, and raised in the Cayman Islands from infancy.
-She knows sign language due to having deaf parents.
-After moving to the United States, she received her bachelor's degree in Theater Arts at the University of South Florida in Tampa.
+Grace was born in Butler, Pennsylvania to Caymanian parents, who moved the family back to the Cayman Islands when she was two.
+Her parents are deaf, so she communicates with them using sign language.
+After moving back to the United States at age 18, she received her bachelor's degree in Theater Arts at the University of South Florida in Tampa.
 Grace later attended the University of California, Irvine, where she received her Master’s of Fine Arts in acting.